crate/crate-python/docs/by-example/sqlalchemy/advanced-querying.rst

     >>> session.commit()

-After ``INSERT`` statements are submitted to the database, the newly inserted records aren't immediately available for retrieval because the index is only updated periodically (default: each second).
-In order to synchronize that, refresh the table:
+After ``INSERT`` statements are submitted to the database, the newly inserted records aren't immediately available for retrieval, because the index is only updated periodically (default: each second).
+In order to synchronize that, explicitly refresh the table:

     >>> _ = connection.execute(sa.text("REFRESH TABLE characters"))